7-year-old badly burned as a baby gets adopted with special heroes at his side

 Deyvion said when he saw them arrive at his house, it made him feel good.
 He said he almost cried because they’re special to him, and one day they saved his life.
 Not only is Deyvion part of Beth’s family, he’s part of the South Metro Fire Department family, too.

 “He’s extremely special.
-We don’t always understand why things happen, but we do now,” Smith said.
+So we always don’t always understand why things happen, but we do now,” Smith said.

-“I want him to be, most importantly, just happy,” Plunkett said.
-“And I want him to always feel loved and to just … to have goals and like, reach them and just do amazing, amazing things.
-And I know, I know he will … God definitely has an awesome plan for him.”
+“I want him to be most importantly, just happy,” Plunkett said.
+“And I want him to always feel loved and to just to have goals and like, reach them and just do amazing, amazing things.
+And I know, I know he will.
+He has God definitely has an awesome plan for him.”